banner_for_desktop banner_for_responsive

 What are the advantages of divorce mediation?

 Divorce mediation is faster, less expensive, and less stressful than fighting in court.
 In mediation, you are in control of the process and can discuss the issues that are most important to you and come up with creative solutions.
 In a litigated, contested case, the process is controlled by lawyers, judges, and court rules, and you will mostly be a spectator.
+See pros and cons of divorce mediation for further discussion.

 If I mediate my divorce, do I still have to appear in court?